MARCH 30 – APRIL 3

 About the Instructor

-Lisa Dinhofer—painter, draftswoman and printmaker—earned her BA with honors from Brandeis University.
-For two years, she participated in the summer program at Skowhegan School of Painting and Sculpture, later receiving her MFA from the University of Pennsylvania.
-Her work has been shown extensively both nationally and internationally.
-Her most recent solo shows were at Denise Bibro Fine Art (New York, 2012) and at Purdue University (Indiana, 2010).
-Her paintings, drawings and prints are widely collected, and publicly represented at Brooklyn Museum of Art, City College (CUNY), IBM and other venues.
-In 2003, she completed a 90-foot glass mosaic mural, Losing My Marbles, which was commissioned by the MTA Arts for Transit program.
-It is centrally located at the Times Square subway station.
-Currently, Ms. Dinhofer is represented by Denise Bibro Fine Art in New York.
+Lisa Dinhofer—painter, draftswoman, and printmaker—earned her BA with honors from Brandeis University and an MFA from the University of Pennsylvania.
+Her work has been shown extensively, both nationally and internationally.
+Her most recent solo shows were at the Century Association (NYC, 2015) and Denise Bibro Fine Art (NYC, 2012).
+Her paintings, drawings, and prints are widely collected and publicly represented at the Brooklyn Museum of Art, City College (CUNY), IBM, and other venues.
+In 2003, she completed a 90-foot glass mosaic mural, Losing My Marbles, which was commissioned by the MTA Arts for Transit program and is located at the Times Square subway station.
+Dinhofer’s comprehensive study of colored pencils, Mastering Colored Pencils, was published by Monacelli Press in 2017 and is now available for purchase.
+For more information, please visit www.lisadinhofer.com.